lukejm/Crypt/README.md

 "-key" -> encryption / decryption key (defaults to empty key if not provided).

-"-out" -> output file name (default set at standard out if no file is included).
+"-out" -> output file name (defaults to standard out if no file is included).

-"-mode" -> "enc" for encryption, "dec" for decryption.
+"-mode" -> "enc" for encryption, "dec" for decryption (defaults to "enc").

-"-alg" -> see bellow for algorithm options more to be added (default is the shift algorithm)
+"-alg" -> see bellow for algorithm options more to be added (defaults to shift algorithm)

 ***
 ***